egeexyz/egees-arch-installer/README.md

 ## Troubleshooting

-The most common error is: `fdisk: cannot open /dev/sda: No such file or directory`.
-This error occurs because the default drive identifier, `sda`, does not exist on your system.
+`fdisk: cannot open /dev/sda: No such file or directory` This error occurs because the default disk identifier, `sda`, does not exist on your system.
 Simply override the default by passing in a [correct identifier](https://wiki.archlinux.org/title/fdisk#List_partitions).
 You can find one by running `fdisk -l` and inspecting the `Device` column.

+`This disk is currently in use` and `Failed to add|remove partition 1 to system: Device or resource busy` These errors typically mean the disk identifier used for the install is mounted or otherwise in use.
+Simply reboot and try again.
+If it continues to occur, use fdisk's interactive mode to find out what's going on.